luizperes/cantor/README.md

-# Impero
+# Cantor
-> Impero is inspired on set comprehensions and discrete math.
-Its name derives from the so-famous phrase "divide and conquer"
+> Cantor is inspired on set comprehensions and discrete math.
+It is named after Georg Cantor, creator of set theory.
-> (from Latin dīvide et imperā, hence impero : to give orders, command / to rule, hold sway).

 #### Dependencies
   - `parsec`: Install with the command: `cabal install parsec`